 “Good people” who do nothing need to know that doing nothing means they are in consent with what happened at Mother Emanuel.
 They are also guaranteeing the continuance of terror.
 It could even mean, on some level, they’re happy with it, too.

 Racism can’t be wished away, especially if you’re white.
 Because if you’re white, you’re a part of the problem.
+Your skin color is a currency.
 Failing to acknowledge this only guarantees that racism will remain completely intact.
 Bull Connor and George Wallace are both rotting in the ground somewhere, but racism is still here.
 Racism is mostly coded now, but there are plenty of Dylann Roofs out there.

 Whenever I visit my family in Charleston and I walk past Mother Emanuel, I still feel ashamed of what I did.
 I don’t remember how Carol and our third wheel and I separated that night.
 I’m sure we hugged and laughed and considered that night among the best ones ever.
 In any case, we went on using our white, all-access badges.
 And we’ll continue to use them for the rest of our lives.

-But now, I keep thinking of what that woman said from the top of the stairs at Emanuel A.M.E.: Everyone is welcome here.
+But now, I keep thinking of what that woman said from the top of the stairs at Emanuel African Methodist Episcopal: Everyone is welcome here.
 On the first Sunday after the massacre, Reverend Norvell Goff, presiding elder of the Edisto District of the State Conference of the A.M.E.
-Church, told the congregants, “No evildoer, no demon in hell or on Earth” can close the doors of Mother Emanuel.
+Church, told the congregants, “No evildoer, no demon in hell or on Earth” can close the doors of Mother Emanuel.”

 I hope he’s right.
 Because there are many Dylann Roofs.
 And many more kids like me, Carol, and the faceless third wheel who think they can just stand by and make bad jokes.